 Land owned by State and Commonwealth governments, as well as local reserves or public parks, are exempt from the Dividing Fences Act.

-- is higher than 2 metres (an application may be required)
+- is higher than two metres (an application may be required)

 - forms part of a retaining wall